RalphHightower/blog/README.md

-"The Apprentice: White House" ended a tumultuous four year season ingloriously in January 2020, in an extraordinary low point in American history when thousands of far-right undesirables lay siege on the US Capitol in a vain attempt to overthrow a fair election.
+"The Apprentice: White House" ended a tumultuous four year season ingloriously in January 2020, in an extraordinary low point in American history when thousands of far-right undesirables, Pride Boys, Zero Percenters and Oath Losers, lay siege on the US Capitol in a vain attempt of insurrection to overthrow a fair election.

 ### Donald Trump Needs to Change His Behavior and Demeanor